 Work term longer than six months?
 You will enter repayment, but not until the end of your six month grace period.
 During this period, the NSLSC will get in touch through your online National Student Loans Service Centre (NSLSC) account, external link, opens in new window.
 Check your NSLSC mailbox for more information about the RAP, external link, opens in new window.

 Returning to full-time studies after your work term?
-Remember to either apply for OSAP, external link, opens in new window or Continuation of Interest-Free Status, external link, opens in new window by the deadline dates.
+Remember to either apply for OSAP, external link, opens in new window or Continuation of Interest-Free Status, external link, opens in new window.
+Be sure to submit your full-time OSAP or CIFS application within the OSAP Important Dates and Deadlines.
 When we confirm your enrolment, your loans will return to interest-free status and you won’t be expected to make payments.

 Going on Exchange?
 You may qualify for OSAP!
 Please see some Frequently Asked Questions (FAQs) below to help you prepare for applying for OSAP when on an international Exchange!

 Will OSAP take into consideration my added expenses for my exchange?

 The Ontario Student Assistance Program (OSAP) provides financial assistance for educational cost such as tuition fees, books, and basic living expenses.

 OSAP will not cover your travel expenses such as your airline ticket, visa application fees to chosen country, or health insurance.

 Budgeting is the best tool to manage your expenses while you are abroad.

 How is my OSAP calculated?

 OSAP is a needs-based program.
 Your financial aid through OSAP is based on a formula that compares your educational costs to expected contributions from your parents/spouse (if applicable) and your own income and assets.